Members of the media interested in covering the 2012 NCSS Annual Conference must first complete and submit the media registration form.

 NCSS conference attendees have two options for earning graduate credit.

 One graduate-level semester credit is available through Adams State College.
 Applicants must attend at least 15 hours of sessions, workshops, and speakers, and keep a log of everything attended.
 The credit requires a short paper or lesson plan incorporating information learned at the conference.
-Submission deadline is December 16, 2013.
-Download the program description. --> read more »
+Download the syllabus. --> read more »